LukeMotti/GITHUB_GETTING_STARTED/README.md

 ## Hello World
 The [GitHub Desktop Guide](https://docs.github.com/en/desktop) tells you how to use GitHub Desktop to manage your project work.
-It may look overwhelming at start but just remeber the basic work flow with Git/GitHub:
+It may look overwhelming at start but just remember the basic work flow with Git/GitHub:
 + `git clone` \<project_url\>
   + Clone the project for the first time to yourself as a local repository
 + `git pull`